 Entry last updated: March, 2007

 DB2 version 9 supports XML in the base DB2 product, in the Net Search Extender, and in its Web Services Object Runtime Framework for DB2 (DB2 WORF).
-In addition, DB2 Express-C is a free version of DB2 that includes full XML support.
+DB2 Express-C is a free version of DB2 version 9 that includes full XML support.

 XML support in DB2 itself (known as pureXML) consists of native XML storage, XQuery, the publishing functions in SQL/XML (XMLELEMENT, XMLATTRIBUTE, XMLFOREST, XMLAGG, etc.), various other SQL/XML functions (XMLVALIDATE, XMLQUERY, XMLEXISTS, XMLCAST, etc.), and a decomposition engine.
 Native XML storage is used to store columns whose type is XML and is implemented through a proprietary, hierarchical storage mechanism.
 XML values are indexed by identifying the nodes to be indexed (using a subset of XPath) and specifying whether they are to be indexed as strings, numeric values, dates, or timestamps.